tdwg/mids/README.md

 ## Repo structure

+The [main branch](https://github.com/tdwg/mids) contains the current documentation, including the most recently released draft version of the standard, the information elements and the mapping.

-The [working-draft branch](https://github.com/tdwg/mids/tree/working-draft) contains the different versions of the specification during its development including the [most recent draft version](https://github.com/tdwg/mids/tree/working-draft/current-draft) of the specification.
+The [working-draft branch](https://github.com/tdwg/mids/tree/working-draft) contains the different versions of the standard during its development including the [current draft](https://github.com/tdwg/mids/tree/working-draft/current-draft) which is being actively updated.
 Older drafts are moved to the [old-drafts](https://github.com/tdwg/mids/tree/working-draft/old-drafts) folder as they are superseded.
 The [use-cases](https://github.com/tdwg/mids/tree/working-draft/use-cases) folder contains the use cases on which the current working draft is based.

 ## TG Way of working